-One review of existing studies on mangos concluded that the health benefits of isolated mango compounds and extracts from mango by-products have been well-documented, although more research is needed on the whole fruit.4
+One review of existing studies on mangos concluded that the health benefits of isolated mango compounds and extracts from mango by-products have been well-documented, although more research is needed on the whole fruit.

-Evidence supporting a potential role of mangos in diabetes and obesity prevention involve both animal studies7-10 and human trials.11-13 Collectively, some of the human mango studies reported potential impact on maintaining normal blood glucose control, possibly through improvements in insulin action and glycogen synthesis.4 Other studies showed mixed results for different populations, suggesting that more research is needed.
+Evidence supporting a potential role of mangos in diabetes and obesity prevention involve both animal studies7-10 and human trials.11-13 Collectively, some of the human mango studies reported potential impact on maintaining normal blood glucose control, possibly through improvements in insulin action and glycogen synthesis.
+Other studies showed mixed results for different populations, suggesting that more research is needed.

-A 12-week study of 20 obese adults, ages 20-50 years, found that regular consumption of mango helped maintain normal fasting blood glucose levels and did not negatively impact body weight, suggesting potential health benefits for individuals with metabolic disorders.11 function.^{10, 16} In one animal study, rats fed freezedried mango experienced improved glucose tolerance and lipid profile and reduced body fat associated with a high-fat diet compared to the control group.14 The same research team fed rats freeze-dried mango and found improved glucose tolerance and lipid profiles without negative effects on bone health, which can be a risk with certain diabetes medications.8
+A 12-week study of 20 obese adults, ages 20-50 years, found that regular consumption of mango helped maintain normal fasting blood glucose levels and did not negatively impact body weight, suggesting potential health benefits for individuals with metabolic disorders.

-Animal and cell culture studies have explored effects on insulin resistance,14-15 glycogen metabolism and pancreatic beta-cell
+Animal and cell culture studies have explored effects on insulin resistance,14-15 glycogen metabolism and pancreatic beta-cell function.
+In one animal study, rats fed freeze-dried mango experienced improved glucose tolerance and lipid profile and reduced body fat associated with a high-fat diet compared to the control group.